jasongaylord/JasonGaylord.com/_posts/2009/07/2009-07-08-common-and-all-system-exceptions-in-dotnet.md

 > **UnauthorizedAccessException**
 > UniFormatException

-If there are any additional exceptions you’d recommend me listing from other namespaces, let me know.
+If there are any additional exceptions you'd recommend me listing from other namespaces, let me know.